EasternGamer/hyper_byte/README.md

 # Hyper Byte
-An unsafe byte slice transmuter for Rust's numeric types, for all three endianness'.<br/>
+An unsafe byte slice transmuter and very fast iterator-like reader for Rust's numeric types, for all three endianness'.<br/>
 Additionally included is a simple-to-use byte reader.<br/>
 **Supported types:**
 * `u8`